 • Kinesthetic Learners: Engage in hands-on learning activities like building models or performing experiments.

-5. Stay Organised:
+5. Stay Organized:

 • Subject Breakdown: Break down each subject into key topics and subtopics to ensure you cover everything.